 Omnichannel communication vs. multichannel communication

 As a result, the overall experience might feel frustrating to the customer.
-That’s a problem because one bad experience can turn away a customer from your business forever.
+That’s a problem because one negative experience can turn away a customer from your business forever.

 Omnichannel communication is meant to prevent this from happening.
 If a business has implemented an omnichannel communication strategy that works, a customer will be able to reach out from whichever channel they choose and get a consistent response.